Path 46: Eldorado – Lugo (SCE)

 The Eldorado – Lugo 500 kV line follows the same exact path as the Mohave – Lugo 500 kV until south of Interstate 40.
-The line then continues northeast through the Mojave desert along with other 230 kV power lines.
-Although the power lines generally parallel Interstate 15 through the Mojave desert, they do so at a very large distance and are completely out of sight.
+The line then continues northeast through the Mojave Desert along with other 230 kV power lines.
+Although the power lines generally parallel Interstate 15 through the Mojave Desert, they do so at a very large distance and are completely out of sight.
 As the set of power lines leaves California and enters Nevada, they rises to an elevation of 5000 ft before turning to head north-northeast and descending into Eldorado Valley.
 The 500 kV power line then joins two other SCE 500 kV powerlines, one from the Mohave Power Station in Laughlin, and the other an SCE-built extension of Path 49 from Moenkopi Substation in central Arizona.
 All three lines terminate at the Eldorado substation, which is connected to the nearby McCullough and Marketplace substations via Path 62.

-McCullough – Victorville lines 1 and 2 (LADW&P)
+McCullough – Victorville lines 1 and 2 (LADWP)

 Both McCullough – Victorville 500 kV power lines are maintained by Los Angeles Department of Water and Power (LADW&P) and leave the Victorville substation heading northeast along with the Hoover – Victorville 287 kV line.
 The Intermountain 500 kV DC power line also joins the group of three power lines a short distance later.
 After crossing the Interstate 15 for the first time north of the Dale Evens Parkway interchange, the lines turn and head in a more easterly direction to avoid the Barstow area.
 The lines then cross the Interstate 40 just east of Daggett for their only time and then cross over Interstate 15 again.
 The set of four power lines generally parallels Interstate 15 at a distance to the north of the highway for the rest of the path in California.
 The Marketplace – Adelanto 500 kV power line joins the group of four power lines north of Newberry Springs for a short distance before it turns away eastward and follows Interstate 15 closely instead.
 After the lines pass Clark Mountain to the north, they enter Nevada adjacent to Primm and Interstate 15.
 At Primm the group of power lines, along with the Marketplace – Adelanto line which has come back, split and spread out across the desert, with lines spanning over each other.
 After crossing some mountains, the McCullough – Victorville and the Hoover – Victorville 287 kV lines reunite and terminate at the McCullough substation, while several other lines bypass the substation and terminate in other locations, such as the Intermountain line.